ainstarc/pixel-realm/README.md

 - Player movement with WASD keys or arrow keys
 - Place different tile types with the E key
 - Tile selection system (press 1-4 to select different tiles)
+- Physics-based jumping with realistic gravity
 - Tile placement preview shows what will be placed before you commit
-- Jump with spacebar, crouch with shift or control
 - Highlighted tile indicator shows which tile you're standing on
 - Full persistence system:
   - World state saves automatically as you build